jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/07/28/us/covid-19-colleges-universities.html.html.md

 “I think we should remain online for this semester, even if it’ll hurt my education,” he said.
 “Because it’s the right thing to do.”

+Case numbers may be larger at some universities with tens of thousands of students, including <span id="inline132903">Central Florida</span>
+and the University of Texas at Austin, and at others where many university employees work in hospitals where coronavirus patients [have been treated](https://www.utsouthwestern.edu/covid-19/), including at the <span id="inline228635">University of Texas Southwestern Medical Center</span>.

+Though hundreds of universities responded to The Times’s request for data — including a mix of public and private colleges, both small and large, in states across the country — others declined to cooperate.
+Some said they were not tracking such cases.
+Others invoked privacy concerns, even though The Times asked for aggregate case totals, not a list of individuals who were infected.
+Others did not respond at all.

+A spokesman at <span id="inline448886">Arizona State</span>, for example, said they “chose months ago to not release data/names/results” on coronavirus cases.
+A spokesman for <span id="inline180461">Montana State University</span> said the school “does not provide health information on its students, faculty or staff, even on general subgroups.” <span id="inline164155">The United States Naval Academy</span> cited “operational security” concerns.
+A spokeswoman for
+<span id="inline156082">Washburn University</span> in Kansas said she
+believed giving such information would violate privacy laws.
+And while the <span id="inline178396">University of Missouri</span>’s athletic department confirmed 10 cases, a spokesman at the flagship campus would not provide information about other students and employees.

 As students have started trickling back onto campuses in recent weeks, the early returns have been troubling.
 After 10 students tested positive